UPDATE 1-PREVIEW-Tennis-Djokovic and Nadal rally for merger of ATP Cup and Davis Cup

 "I hope it will happen because it's kind of hard to get top players to commit to play both events.
 And it's six weeks apart, so they're not really helping each other in terms of marketing, in terms of the value of the event and so forth."
 Djokovic's concerns were echoed by world number one Nadal, who said having to play back-to-back team tournaments was confusing.

 "For me personally that's not the ideal situation for our sport, but that's how it works today and I'm very excited that we can change that in the future," said Nadal, who won a fifth Davis Cup title with Spain in November.
-The participating teams for the event have been determined by the singles ranking of their best player.
+The participating teams for the event, which also offers 750 ranking points, have been determined by the singles ranking of their best player.
 Six of the top seven players in the world, barring Swiss great Roger Federer, have arrived in Australia.

 Federer pulled out of the event to spend more time with his family.
 Britain's Andy Murray and Japan's Kei Nishikori are other notable absentees due to injury.
 Australian Open holder Djokovic will make his ATP Cup debut for Serbia against South Africa in Brisbane on Saturday while Nadal will lead Spain into action against Georgia in Perth on the same day.